Thunderfishing/Saving-Sears-/A Time Traveler’s Guide to Save Sears: Phase 4 (2025–2035) – Sears Supremacy.md

    * Non-interest portion of Datsun Auto financing/leasing, and or insurance payments eligible.
    * 3% non-Sears, 5% on purchases at Sears/affiliates: $3B uplift (+$0.8B Atari, $0.18B Saks, $0.09B World Trade, $0.09B Cub Cadet, $0.4B Datsun, $0.02B Remington)
    * Used for Bonuses to Sears Employees, Christmas Bonus: 10,000  SearsCoin (100USD)
+   * by 2035 Dean-Witter will have aquired $10B in mining securities as initial backing for SearsCoin in conjunction with Bitcoin fund, (initiated due to adoption success, attempting to back with alternates to bonds or bullion)
  * Market Share: N/A

 ### 8. Sears Optical Centers